kyclark/metagenomics-book/problems/py-strings/README.md

 # gc2.py

-Write a script "gc2.py" that takes a filename from the command line and prints the percentage of the sequence that are G or C (case-insenstive) for each line in the file:
+Write a script that takes a filename from the command line and prints the percentage of the sequence that are G or C (case-insenstive) for each line in the file.
+It should complain if provided a file that does not exist.

 ```
 $ cat seqs.txt